ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 ```
 {: .error}

-Here, ESMValTool is telling us that it's missing a required field, namely the
+Here, ESMValTool is telling us that it is missing a required field, namely the
 authors.
 It is good to know that ESMValTool always tries to validate the recipe
 in an early stage.
 This initial check doesn't catch everything though, so we
 should always stay alert.